-1/5 Divorce petitions now mention gambling as a reason for divorce
+1/5 Divorce petitions mention gambling as ground for divorce

 Social media and gambling are mentioned in up to 40% of all divorce petitions we receive